British Rail Class 53

 D0280 Falcon was a single prototype diesel-electric locomotive, built for British Railways in 1961.
 It was one of a series of three prototypes: Falcon, DP2 and Lion, eventually leading to the Class 47 and Class 50.
 A requirement was expressed by the BTC at a meeting on 15 January 1960 for new Type 4 designs of Co-Co arrangement, which would be lighter than the earlier 1Co-Co1 locomotives such as the Peak classes, produced under the Pilot Scheme.

 Brush had a licence to build the Maybach MD655 engine, as already used in the Western region diesel-hydraulics, although their licence limited them to diesel-electric locomotives.
-These engines are of lower weight than their competitors, which led Brush to consider using a pair of them, like the Western hydraulics.
+These engines were of lower weight than their competitors, which led Brush to consider using a pair of them, like the Western hydraulics.
 Design work began in 1959 under contract Nº 04/20600, before the BTC requirement had been issued.

 British Rail later assigned Class 53 and the running number 1200.
 While not in any sense a failure, the design was the victim of advances in locomotive technology (specifically, the power obtainable from single medium-speed diesel engines) and was never duplicated.

 History

 The Falcon project began in 1959 to design a new, lightweight diesel-electric Type 4 locomotive to meet a British Railways' requirement for second generation Type 4 diesel locomotives.
 No single lightweight diesel engine was powerful enough, so the Falcon project used twin German-designed Maybach MD655 engines like those in the Class 52 Western diesel-hydraulic locomotives of the Western Region.
 These drove Brush generators and traction motors, rather than the hydraulic transmission of the Westerns.
 The engines of the Warships and Westerns were built under licence by Bristol Siddeley, part of Hawker Siddeley, who then purchased Brush Traction in 1957, making the licensed engines available to Brush.

 The prototype, wearing a livery of lime green and chestnut brown and bearing the number D0280 after its Brush project number 280, emerged from Brush's Loughborough works in September 1961.
 Initial testing took place on the Eastern Region, based at Finsbury Park, and the London Midland Region.
 Subsequently, the locomotive was transferred to the Western Region for power-unit performance testing, where it was tested up the Lickey Incline on 6 February 1962.
-Returning to Brush in March 1962, it received cast 'Falcon' nameplates during an overhaul and upgrade lasting over a year.
+Returning to Brush in March 1962, it received cast Falcon nameplates during an overhaul and upgrade lasting over a year.